arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 narrator: UK English Female
 title: Demystifying Machine Learning
 comment:  An approachable and practical introduction to machine learning for biomedical researchers.
 long_description: If you're curious about machine learning and whether or not it could be useful to you in your work, this is for you.
 It provides a high-level overview of machine learning techniques with an emphasis on applications in biomedical research.
-This module covers the what and the why of machine learning only, not the how -- it doesn't include instructions or code for running models, just background to help you think about how machine learning might fit into your work.
+This module covers the what and the why of machine learning only, not the how -- it doesn't include instructions or code for running models, just background to help you think about machine learning in research.
 estimated_time: 45 min

 @learning_objectives